 74. The Escape Artist Singapore

-The Escape Artist has nine active themed rooms across two outlets (Bukit Timah and Prinsep Street), with varying levels of difficulty to cater for everyone from newbies to the professionals.
+The Escape Artist has nine active themed rooms across two outlets (Harbourfront and Prinsep Street), with varying levels of difficulty to cater for everyone from newbies to the professionals.
 Kids under 12 years need an accompanying adult to be in the room with them, which means the grown ups will have a ton of fun too helping to solve the plots and puzzles of the experience.

 75. Lockdown Sg